ShekoG1/DuckSeesAll/README.md

 6. **Reload the Extension**

-   If you make changes to the code, you can reload the extension by clicking the "Reload" button (circular arrow icon) under the DuckTabs extension on the `chrome://extensions/` page.
+   If you make changes to the code, you can reload the extension by clicking the "Reload" button (circular arrow icon) under the DuckSeesAll extension on the `chrome://extensions/` page.

 ## Usage

-1. **Save a Group of Tabs**
+1. **View Passwords**

-   - Click on the DuckTabs icon in the Chrome toolbar to open the popup.
+   - Click on the DuckSeesAll icon in the Chrome toolbar to open the popup.
-   - Enter a name for the group in the input field and click the "Save Group" button.

-2. **Open a Saved Group of Tabs**

-   - Click on the DuckTabs icon in the Chrome toolbar to open the popup.
+   - Click the "View Passwords" button to locate all password fields on the current page.

+2. **Toggle Password Visibility**

-   - Click the "Open" button next to the desired group name.
+   - After clicking "View Passwords," a button will appear next to each password field.

-3. **Export Tab Groups**

-   - Click on the DuckTabs icon in the Chrome toolbar to open the popup.
-   - Click the "Export Groups" button to download a JSON file of your saved tab groups.
+   - Click this button to toggle the visibility of the password between text and password.

-4. **Import Tab Groups**

-   - Click on the DuckTabs icon in the Chrome toolbar to open the popup.
-   - Click the "Import Groups" button and select the JSON file containing your saved tab groups.

 ## Contribution